-Workers’ Compensation Attorneys in Northern Michigan
+Workers’ Compensation Attorneys in Traverse City

-Representing the Rights of Workers
+Representing the Rights of Workers in Grand Traverse County & Northern Michigan

 If you were injured on the job, you may be faced with a variety of challenges that add pressure to your situation.
 You may have mounting medical bills as a result of hospital stays, prescription medications, or any surgeries that are needed to treat your injuries, and chances are, you’ve had to miss work to focus on recovering.
 You may even know that you have the right to receive workers’ compensation benefits but may fear being retaliated against by your employer, or be intimidated by the paperwork process.